The first two weeks of schools are critical in any classroom… especially in a special needs classroom.

 The first thing I did when I was ready to start planning for the first two weeks of school was grab my Erin Condren Lesson Planner.
 You can read my review here and see the stickers here.
 It counts as my personal “functional”.

 I printed my district’s calendar and put all of those dates in my planner first.
 I like to be prepared and I only like to do this once, so it’s always nice to get that tedious task finished at the beginning of the school year.
+If you have no idea where to start with IEPs, I’ve got a lot of great resources and video trainings for you over at The Intentional IEP.

 My next step in planning was decided WHAT I wanted my students to practice for the first two weeks.
 What skills do we need to recoup and relearn, and what new skills can I introduce for us to generalize as the year progresses?
 So I made a list for each subject.